oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 to ease discovery of security content.
 ROLIE is built on top of the Atom Publishing Format and Protocol, with specific requirements that support publishing security content.
-All CSAF documents with the same TLP level MUST be listed in a single ROLIE feed (summary feed).
+All CSAF documents with the same TLP level SHALL be listed in a single ROLIE feed (summary feed).
 Additional ROLIE feeds might exist that contain only a subset of the CSAF documents.
 The selection criteria SHOULD be described through the summary.
 At least one of the feeds